schmoelder/diss/doc/07_conclusion/00_index.md

 Two complementary case studies were used to validate this design from different angles.
 The characterization study confirmed that the framework accurately reproduces the behavior of a real laboratory system, capturing system periphery effects, column transport, and protein adsorption under a salt gradient within a single integrated model.
 A progressive parameter estimation procedure, working from dead volume and dispersion through to binding parameters, proved effective for a typical ion-exchange purification setup and illustrated the value of building model complexity incrementally rather than fitting all parameters simultaneously.
+Applying multi-objective optimization to the parameter estimation further revealed that the individual gradient experiments do not share a common optimum, a discrepancy that scalar aggregation of the NRMSE values conceals entirely, pointing to gradient-dependent effects not captured by the current model structure.

 The study on operating modes followed a complementary approach, employing synthetic parameters and analytical solutions based on equilibrium theory to investigate process optimization across a range of advanced configurations.
 Multi-objective optimization consistently revealed non-intuitive operating strategies, including stacked injections, intermediate waste fractions, and peak interlocking under overloaded conditions.